 Opt for a model with a slim frame if you're a fan of understated, minimalist interiors and position above a similarly elegant console table for a hallway that feels spacious and welcoming to guests.

-11. Create a focal point above the fireplace
+11. Create a focal point above the fireplace with mirrors

 Positioning a statement mirror (or collection of mirrors) above a fireplace draws the eye, creating a focal point within a space and is one of our favourite mirror design ideas.
 The taller the mirror – or collection of mirrors – the greater the impression of a high ceiling in the room.